PosInformatique/PosInformatique.Moq.Analyzers/docs/Design/PosInfoMoq1008.md

 }
 ```

-This code is misleading because it appears to verify something, but actually performs no verification at all.
+This code is ineffective because it appears to verify something, but actually performs no verification at all.

 Instead, you should specify the `Mock<T>` instances you want to verify: